prateakb/triton-llama/README.md

 3.  **Configure Prometheus**:

     -   Select "Prometheus" as the type.
-    -   Set the URL to where your Prometheus server is running, typically  `http://prometheus:9090`.
+    -   Set the URL to where your Prometheus server is running  `http://prometheus:9090`.
     -   Save and test the connection to ensure it's set up correctly.
 4.  **Configure Loki**:

     -   Select "Loki" as the type.
-    -   Set the URL to where your Loki server is running, typically  `http://loki:3100`.
+    -   Set the URL to where your Loki server is running  `http://loki:3100`.
     -   Save and test the connection to confirm it works.

 ### Importing the Dashboard